 - How do you envision the adoptive parent?
 Race, age, lifestyle?

-Contact with the Adoptive Family Before Birth
+3. Contact with the Adoptive Family Before Birth

 Though communication with the adoptive family is encouraged, it is not mandatory and is entirely up to you.
-If you are comfortable meeting the adoptive family before the birth, it can be an excellent way for you to get to know each other on a personal level.
+If you are comfortable meeting or talking to the adoptive family before the birth, it can be an excellent way for you to get to know each other on a personal level.
 This can often help birth mothers feel more comfortable about the adoption itself.

-Your Hospital Stay
+4. Your Hospital Plan

 The hospital stay is an emotional time for expecting mothers as they say goodbye to their child, which is why it is important that your desires are met.

-Having a plan in place before the delivery will allow the agency and the hospital to prepare for your stay and allows everyone involved to focus on the baby as your needs will already be known.
 It is important to understand that the steps taken at the hospital should ensure that your emotional needs are met.
 The ultimate goal of the hospital plan is to have a successful delivery and help you begin the healing process.

-Contact with the Adoptive Family After Placement
+5. Contact with the Adoptive Family After Placement

 Your adoption journey doesn’t have to end after you place your child with the adoptive family; it can continue as your child grows.
 You will be able to plan for adoption after birth as well.